mgyucht/sagemcom-f3896lg-zg-api/README.md

 ## Overview

-`sagemcom-f3896lg-zg-api` is a async Python client that interacts with the Sagemcom
+`sagemcom-f3896lg-zg-api` is a async Python client that interacts with the Sagemcom F3896LG-ZG router.

+For now, the only supported operation is listing hosts on the network, which can be used for presence detection or monitoring your home network.

+This is inspired by https://github.com/iMicknl/python-sagemcom-api, but my version of this router does not support the FastCGI endpoints used by that library.

 ## Installation